Ingrown Hair on the Private Areas — Men and Women

 1. Prepare the Private Areas for Shaving or Waxing

-Wash your private areas with a mild soap and apply a lubricating shave gel or cream, ensure it is designed to be used for ingrown hair on pubic area.
+Wash your private areas with mild soap and apply a lubricating shave gel or some shaving cream, to ensure it is designed to be used for ingrown hair on the pubic area.
 Shave the area and then dry it completely before you wear your undergarment and pants.

 2. Shave with a Single-bladed Razor